-Welcome to my Provider Spotlight series.
-Join me as I feature childcare providers from our FB Community.
-Throughout this series you will have an opportunity to get to know a little more about our members, as well as explore unique childcare programs across the U.S and in other countries.
+Our Educator Spotlight is a monthly series featuring some of the amazing educators inside our Early Childhood Educators FB Community!
+Throughout this series you will have an opportunity to learn a little more about our members, as well as explore unique preschool programs across the U.S and in other countries.

 I'd like for you to meet...

-How long have you been a provider, and why did you become one?
+How long have you been a childcare provider, and why did you become one?

 I have been a licensed family child care provider for a little over 3 years.
 Before that I was nanny for about a year, and before that I was an accredited center teacher.
 As a lead preschool teacher I worked at a high-risk, inner-city center.
 As an infant teacher I completed my practicum for my A.A.S. degree in Early Childhood Development.
 I miss working with babies a lot sometimes!
 Meeting the needs of a variety of family backgrounds from different communities, different ages and playing different roles in relationships with parents has helped me grow in many ways.
 My education really gave me a strong foundation and my experiences with families and children has helped me build my identity as a child care provider- which is always evolving and changing.